gdabu/webpage-boilerplate/README.md

 ## Details

-This is a simple boilerplate built on [initializr](http://www.initializr.com/)'s Responsive HTML5 boilerplate.
+This is a simple boilerplate built on [www.initializr.com](http://www.initializr.com/)'s Responsive HTML5 boilerplate.

-Included in this boilerplate is a Gulp build process.
+Added to this boilerplate is a Gulp build process.

 Gulp tasks: